One of our guiding principles is to uphold broad and fair representation from our members, large and small, and from all around the world.

 This group of research funders has committed to helping Crossref reimagine our infrastructure and services, with them in mind.
 As a group that is growing in its influence in the publishing world - nd following the development of our funding data and Funder Registry capabilities - the group is now looking at next steps.
 We’re looking at models by which funders could engage more officially with Crossref, and the development of a registry of grant identifiers.

 The purpose of this advisory group is to advise on linked clinical trials and support staff.
-The group is comprised of Crossref members (publishers), and is lead by a Chair and Crossref staff facilitator.
+The group comprises Crossref members and non-members, and is lead by a Chair and Crossref staff facilitator.
 Group members Chair: Daniel Shanahan, BioMed Central Facilitator: Kirsty Meddings, Crossref How the group works (and the guidelines) Members commit to attend all meetings by conference call, and may choose to send a named proxy if they are not available.